Special offer

 Post a Job

-What is HR management?
+What is human resource management?

 Why HR management is important

-• Monitoring the state of the job market
+• monitoring the state of the job market

-• Recruiting and hiring talent
+• recruiting and hiring qualified candidates

-• Training and development of current employees
+• training and development of current employees

-• Helping plan team-building activities
+• helping plan team-building activities

 Objectives of HR management

-7 effective HR management techniques
+7 HR management techniques

 2. Build relationships

-3. Goal setting and development opportunities
+3. Goal setting, performance management and development opportunities

-4. Nurture teamwork
+4. Nurture teamwork and employee engagement

 5. Appreciate and reward a job well done